Agent mode

 A single good prompt:

-Pull 25 existing SAP Business Partners from the S/4 sandbox where Country = DE and BPRole = FLCU01, save them as a regression set called reg_bp_de_2026q2, mask TaxNumber1 with format-preserving substitution, and POST the masked set back to a new fake-customer entity.
+Pull 25 existing SAP Business Partners from the S/4 sandbox where Country = DE and BPRole = FLCU01, build a template from their shape, generate 200 more, and POST them back to a fake-customer entity.

 Saving a chat as a scenario